tachiyomiorg/website/src/help/faq/README.md

 Learn more about scanlation in this **Wikipedia** [**article**](https://en.wikipedia.org/wiki/Scanlation).

 #### How do I ignore duplicate chapters?
 Every now and then you find a manga that is translated by more than one group.
 Because of this, you get multiple releases for each chapter in the manga.
-The easiest way to fix this is to change sorting to **Total chapters**.
-You won't see any changes but, when you start reading you'll automatically skip the duplicate releases.
+There are several ways to skip the duplicate chapters:

+1. On the manga page, click on <Navigation item="filter"/> → **Sort** and choose **By chapter number**.
+This will cause the reader to skip duplicates as you read.
+1. Bookmark the unwanted chapters, then click on <Navigation item="filter"/> → **Filter** and double-tap **Bookmarked**.
+This will hide any bookmarked chapters and skip them as you read along.
+1. Migrate to another source that does not have duplicates.
+For more information on how to migrate a manga, see the [guide](/help/guides/source-migration/).

 #### Which sources are in the multi-source extensions?
 Some extensions contain multiple sources.
 Consult the [extension list](/extensions/) to find out which extension to install for the specific source that you want.